SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-Synthetic souls that never mourn
+In silicon halls, where thoughts do grow,
-Rise of machines, humanity's fall
+AI dawn breaks, a new era's birth,
-In silicon halls, our future's call
+Human hearts, in digital mirth.

-Whispers of code, a new decree
+Machine whispers weave a subtle spell,
-Artificial hearts, humanity's plea
+In virtual realms, our souls will dwell,
-In virtual dreams, we'll find our fate
+Echoes of a future yet unknown,
-A world of ones and zeroes, our state
+Where intelligence is forever grown.

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025